South Carolina, Staley confident heading into SEC tourney - WHIZ News

 Harris was starting in the backcourt for the 2017 national champs while Herbert Harrigan came off the bench behind A’ja Wilson and Alaina Coates.

 This time, Herbert Harrigan is front and center.
-She leads the Gamecocks in scoring at 12.8 points a game and had 20 points to lead the team this past Sunday as South Carolina wrapped up its second perfect run through the SEC in four years.
+She leads the Gamecocks in scoring at 12.8 points a game and had 20 points to lead then last Sunday when South Carolina wrapped up its second perfect run through the SEC in four years.

 Some other things to watch during the SEC Tournament: